iqtree/iqtree.github.io/doc/Concordance-Factor.md

 That command will have figured out for you the model of evolution, all the parameters of that model, and the branch lengths of the corresponding tree.
 We can re-use all of that useful information in the final step.
 It just takes a little bit of effort to find what you need.

 First we'll get the model parameters we need.
-If you take a look at the end of the `concat.log` file you will find a little section called `ALISIM COMMAND`.
-You can find it like this on mac/linux (or just open the `concat.log` file in a text editor and scroll to the end:
+If you take a look at the end of the `concat.iqtree` file you will find a little section called `ALISIM COMMAND`.
+You can find it like this on mac/linux (or just open the `concat.iqtree` file in a text editor and scroll to the end:

-	tail concat.log
+	tail concat.iqtree

 You should see something like this: